Hariprasaadh/Hariprasaadh/README.md

 My technical expertise spans across **Python, Java, and C++**, and modern **React, Next.js, and Tailwind CSS** for building intuitive frontend interfaces.
 I architect scalable APIs using **FastAPI** and deploy containerized applications through **Docker, AWS, and Firebase**.

 What sets me apart is my deep specialization in **Generative AI and Large Language Models**.
-I design and implement complex **agentic workflows** using **LangChain and LangGraph**, orchestrate **RAG pipelines** with vector databases like **Qdrant and ChromaDB**, and integrate **Multi-Agent Communication Protocols (MCP)** to enable collaborative AI systems.
+I design and implement complex **agentic workflows** using **LangChain and LangGraph**, orchestrate **RAG pipelines** with vector databases like **Qdrant and ChromaDB**, and integrate **Multi-Agent Communication Protocols** to enable collaborative AI systems.
 I fine-tune models from **Hugging Face** for domain-specific applications and architect systems where multiple LLMs communicate, share context, and reason collectively to solve complex, layered problems.
 My focus is on creating AI systems that are not just technically sound, but genuinely transformative.

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">